Muar River

-The Muar River (Sungai Muar) is a river which flows through the states of Johor, Negeri Sembilan and Pahang in Malaysia.
-The river also flows through Muar town.
+The Muar River (Sungai Muar) is a river which flows through the states of Negeri Sembilan and Johor in Malaysia.
+Its drainage basin encompasses the states aforementioned, as well as Pahang and Malacca.

+Measuring around 250 km (155 mi) in length, the Muar is the third longest river in Peninsular Malaysia after the rivers of Pahang and Perak, slightly longer than the Kelantan River.
+It is one of the two major Negri rivers, the other being the Linggi, as well as the second most significantly important river in Johor after the Johor River.

 History

 The Muar River formed part of the Penarikan, an ancient overland trade route, which was a short-cut from the west to the east coast of the Malay Peninsula.